turtlecasedao/OpenERC721G/README.md

 }
 ```

-## Usage
+## Binding

 Please refer to `sample_scripts/bind.js` for enable the Gaurd mode for ERC721G.
-You may need to KYC with official technical support for binding oracle's address.
+You may need to KYC with official technical support for registry on bigbrother oracle.

 ## Sample .env